 He is the Dawg of the 2000's.
 His G.A.T.A.
 (Get After Them Aggressivenely is what you told your Mom it meant) that he supplied was sorely missing from the Dawgs attitude after he left. he was the Cincinnati Bengals #1 pick.
 A broken neck stopped his pro career.

 "Moonpie" was unheralded when he signed with UGA from Johnson High School in Gainesville.
-He played right tackle on the 1976 Champs as they were a running team. as a sophomore he started on defense.
-After moving to offense he still played on the goal-line defense.
+Heplayed right tackle on the 1976 Champs as they were a running team.
+Played on the goal-line defense.
 Consensus All-American.
 Played in Canada one year.
-Played till he got tired of it in the NFL.
-He was in the NFL fourteen years for the Cincinnati Bengals and Seattle Seahawks.
+Played till he got tired of it. he was in the NFL fourteen years for the Cincinnati Bengals and Seattle Seahawks.
 UNDERRATED.
 The best OL in UGA history.
 Signed with Canadian league and played one year with Dawg teammate "Cowboy" Joel Parrish before he went with the Bengals.
-(A friend said this was a PC pick since Wilson was from Hall County.
-Not so.
-He was an All-American on a SEC Champion that was a running team that went behind him when they needed to.
-The Pros still wanted him but after a long pro career he went on to other things.)

 Because he is tougher than any Rambo movie, or any body you might have put at #11 from anywhere.